syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Valid message label style
-You can customize the text of valid message label by setting the TextColor, FontFamily, FontSize, and FontAttributes properties of `ValidMessageLabelTextStyle` in DataFormItem.
+Customize the text of a valid message label by setting the `TextColor`, `FontFamily`, `FontSize`, and `FontAttributes` properties of the `ValidMessageLabelTextStyle` in the DataFormItem.

 {% tabs %}
 {% highlight XAML %}